- CBA on

 CBA OnSite Education develops better retail bankers, who help strengthen financial institutions and their relationships with the customers they serve.

-The training distils the essence of CBA’s exclusive MarketSim curriculum, which focuses on managing the retail functions of a bank.
+The training distils the essence of CBA’s exclusive curriculum into three OnSite programs, .
 The curriculum has traditionally been offered only through CBA Executive Banking School.
 Now it’s also being brought directly to banks in the same spirited, interactive fashion in which it’s delivered at the graduate program.
-MarketSim’s state-of-the-art virtual exercises allow participants to see how customers respond to student decisions around marketing, product segmentation and delivery.
-The program also provides an overview of the industry from the consumer’s perspective and teaches students how to analyze financial statements.
+For example, MarketSim’s state-of-the-art virtual exercises allow participants to see how customers respond to participant decisions around marketing, product segmentation and delivery as well as providing an overview of the industry from the consumer’s perspective and teaching students how to analyze financial statements.

 Stacy G. Fisher praises the quality of CBA OnSite Education and how it challenges students.
-“Participants have to be engaged and applying rigor to their own learning – that’s what makes it ‘sticky,’” says Fisher, who leads the Talent Acceleration, Organization Effectiveness group for community banking at Wells Fargo Bank in San Francisco.
+“Participants have to be engaged and applying rigor to their own learning – that’s what makes it ‘sticky,’” says Fisher, who is a member of the Talent Acceleration team at Wells Fargo Bank in San Francisco.
 “There’s no fudging it.
 There’s no shortcut to understanding the fundamentals and the drivers; doing the analysis and then seeing the impact and being accountable to those results.”

-She helps identify high-achieving middle and senior level leaders to participate in the program, which Wells Fargo holds twice a year for about 30 people at a time.
+She helps identify high-achieving middle and senior level leaders to participate in the program, which Wells Fargo holds six sessions of BankCom a year for about 30 people at a time.
 Among other benefits, the training provides an opportunity for Wells Fargo to develop its leadership and the “next generation of talent” across business lines, she says.

 Fisher is also a past CBA OnSite Education participant.
 The program inspired her to “focus more on the retail operation and (have) a better understanding of the leaders that I now support – how they might make decisions relative to our consumer products,” says Fisher, who has been in financial services for 28 years.
 “It’s quite grounding in the fundamentals.”

-At PNC Bank for instance, the training is offered annually in one location with 20 to 25 participants selected from frontline and support functions among bank locations nationwide.
-“Leaders are considered for participation in the program based on their development plan,” for their career path, says Rebecca Rothenhoefer, business banking and community development training manager for PNC University in Frederick, MD.
+At PNC Bank for instance, the MarketSim training session is offered annually in one location with 20 to 30 participants selected from frontline and support functions among bank locations nationwide.
+“Leaders are considered for participation in the program based on their development plan,” for their career path, says Rebecca Rothenhoefer, Business Banking and Community Development Training Manager for PNC University in Frederick, MD.